 Example placement of elephant-detection system components

 As an example, I have used Sansiajang, Odisha, India.
 This village was identified in 'Human-Elephant Conflict: Case Study from Balasore and Rairangpur division of Mayurbhanj Elephant Reserve, Odisha, India' as being afflicted by human-elephant conflict.

 As can be seen from the map, Sansiajang is surrounded by agricultural land, and has a large forest to the north, which is where elephants may wait before launching their crop-raiding missions.
 The elephant detection devices of the detection system would be placed at this interface between the forest and the agricultural land.
-The detection...
+The detection devices would be mounted at approx 1.5m above ground-level,...
 Read more »